Bridging Programmes Advisory Group

 Papers from the meeting held on 7 March 2019.

-We encourage non-members to contact a member of the group or Pamela Forbes if you would like to contribute to any agenda items or provide feedback on work being carried out.
+We encourage non-members to contact a member of the group or Anna Wallace if you would like to contribute to any agenda items or provide feedback on work being carried out.